What is the value of your brand to customers? Take a look at your value proposition.

 How to Create Your Own Value Proposition

-If you’ve never developed a value prop or are in a creative brand refresh mode, follow these four steps.
+If you’ve never developed a value prop or are in a creative brand refresh mode, follow these six steps.

 Start by asking, “What’s your customer’s main problem?”

-Whatever you list should focus on the customers’ needs, not your company’s.
-Be concise and specific.
+Pro Tip: Focus on your customers’ needs, not your company’s.
+Be as concise and specific as possible.

 The key to a value proposition is that it shows why your company, product, or service is so valuable.
 What is it about you that makes you the right choice to solve your customers’ problems?